AnniceNajafi/SurprisalAnalysis/README.md

 This is an R package for applying surprisal analysis to microarray and RNAsequencing data.

- Please follow the instructions below to run the R package (To run the web-based application use <a href="https://najafiannice.shinyapps.io/surprisal_analysis_app/">this link</a> and utilize username: "guest" and password "1234" to login):
+ Please follow the instructions below to run the R package (To run the web-based application use <a href="https://najafiannice.shinyapps.io/surprisal_analysis_app/">this link</a> and utilize username: "guest" or "research" and password "1234" to login):

 <h4><strong>I.</strong> Install the R package</h4>